chloejohnson/PySTA/README.txt

 - ANIMATION:
     Beam_ani.py: animates a 1D beam in its first mode shape from given voltage input of tip displacement test3.py: plots the real-time voltage input versus time of a sensor

+- read_analog_multichannel:
+    This code contains the measurement class, which contains a set of methods such as filtering and data input and output.
+It also contains     the SPI communication between the RaspberryPi and the Analog-Digital-Converter.